-All companies make hiring decisions and recruitment partner agreements based on a variety of factors that are important to their specific organisation or department.
+All companies make hiring decisions and recruitment partner agreements based on a variety of factors that are important to their specific organization or department.
 Critical factors in making this vital choice will include budget restraints, confidentiality, management style, competitors, skill set and market availability, culture and the seniority of the position.
 Only the hiring manager is privy to their exact needs and which methods are most suited to finding the right person for a specific opportunity.

-In order for the hiring manager to make an informed decision on which recruitment partner they should use, it is vital to know what your alternatives are and also which methods could help or even potentially harm your business.
+For the hiring manager to make an informed decision on which recruitment partner they should use, it is vital to know what your alternatives are and also which methods could help or even potentially harm your business.

 When hiring senior level individuals, most business leaders would agree that Executive Search or headhunting is the fastest, most effective and targeted method of identifying, sourcing and attracting the best candidates.

 At this stage, it is important to highlight a few points that explain the possible dangers and consequences of using the wrong type of recruitment service for your important hire.
 Contingency or ‘success only’ recruitment is strictly speaking not headhunting if they use a database.
 Consider the situation from the perspective of the recruiter: you have 20 vacancies on your desk that you are working on and a client will only pay if they like a candidate you present.
-How much time and effort will you spend on each of these high risk positions with no possible reward?
+How much time and effort will you spend on each of these high-risk positions with no possible reward?
 How will the candidates be treated and how will they feel about the approach, security of their information and coaching or feedback?
-Remember contingency recruitment is essentially a sales job and contingency recruiters want to make commission on the roles they fill.
+Remember contingency recruitment is essentially a sales job, and contingency recruiters want to make commission on the roles they fill.
 You normally only have an agreement with a contingency recruiter if you hire one of their candidates.
 So what happens to the ‘confidential information and job profile you hand over?
 What about the unsuccessful candidates and the details provided in your companies name?

 - You cannot assure confidentiality on contingency projects.
 Whether your project is confidential or not it is imperative that a private and secure manner of handling the assignment is shown to prospective candidates.
 Any data you provide to a contingency recruiter can and will be freely distributed to the market at large.
-Candidates are now wise to the recruitment industry and many don’t trust the security of their personal data in the wrong hands.
+Candidates are now wise to the recruitment industry, and many don’t trust the security of their personal data in the wrong hands.
 Contingency recruitment companies often add CV’s to their database without asking for candidates consent.
 This means you are seeing the profiles of individuals who have been previously unsuccessful.
-Furthermore imagine the information your competitors can find out from a recruiter – without the right safety checks in place and no NDA’s being signed you are giving your competition a wealth of information.
+Furthermore, imagine the information your competitors can find out from a recruiter – without the right safety checks in place and no NDA’s being signed you are giving your competition a wealth of information.

-About: Ed Robertson is a seasoned Marketing Manager writing about a range of topics covering executive search, employment and education.
+About: Ed Robertson is a seasoned Marketing Manager writing about a range of topics covering executive search, employment, and education.
 MSC-Headhunters is a retained executive search firm serving corporations around the world.